18F/handbook/docs/09-security/incident-response-plan.md

 #### Comms at the Remediate phase

-* Updates and real-time chat should continue as above (updates on the GitHub issue, chat in Slack or Google Hangouts).
+* Updates and real-time chat should continue as above (updates on the issue, chat in Slack or Google Hangouts).
 * The IC should continue to post updated sitreps on a regular cadence (the section on severities, below, suggests cadences for each level).
-These sitreps should be sent to Slack, posted in the GitHub issue, and to any other stakeholders identified throughout the process (e.g. clients).
+These sitreps should be sent to Slack, posted in the issue, and to any other stakeholders identified throughout the process (e.g. clients).

 ### Retrospective